 2. The Power of Communication

 Your horse, by nature, seeks approval and acceptance from you.
 By being a fair, consistent, and reliable leader, your four-legged friend will feel safe, happy, and in tune with you.
-It is important to notice their efforts, and praise them for them, to fuel a true give-and-take relationship.
-Redmond Equine notes that riders sometimes give a cue to the horse, and then “inadvertently punishes them for responding to the cue.”
-They note that a common example is when a horse is cued to canter, then hit in the mouth with the bit when he does, as his head moves into the bit in that moment.
+It is important to notice their efforts and praise them, to fuel a true give-and-take relationship.
+Redmond Equine notes that riders sometimes give a cue to the horse and then “inadvertently punishes them for responding to the cue.”
+They note that a common example is when a horse is cued to canter, then hit in the mouth with the bit when he does, as his head moves into the bit at that moment.
 “It hurts his mouth and scares him, leaving him with the feeling that he is being punished for what was asked.”

-The power of communication includes nonverbal communication as well.
+The power of communication includes nonverbal communication as well for a solid horse rider bond.
 Shape your body language to communicate with your horse.
 If you commit to uniformity in your interactions with your horse, they will know what to expect from you.
 This makes them happy, as your horse likes predictability.

 3. The Power of Observation and Understanding

 Your horse has likes, dislikes, and even preferences for types of music!
 With respect for your horse comes responsibility.
 That main responsibility is simply to observe and understand them.
 Your horse’s facial expressions, neck/tail position, and how they use their eyes and ears are some of the many points of interest that cue you into how your equine is feeling.
 Eyes wide and ears perked forward?
 They are frightened.
 If your horse’s nostrils are relaxed, it is a sure signal that they are happy.

 Listening to your horse, through observing and recognizing their behaviors, is essential for a stable bond.